How Do Digital Key Management Solutions Support GDPR Compliance? Startup House 2025

 Users must be able to view and delete their access logs.

-Provide a privacy center inside the mobile/web app.
+Provide a privacy center inside the mobile/web app to give customers clear control over their privacy preferences.

 4. Encryption & Tokenization

-All API requests, key handovers, and logs should be encrypted at rest and in transit.
+All API requests, key handovers, and logs should be encrypted at rest and in transit, with access restricted to only authorized individuals.

 Bonus: Use rotating tokens or session-based keys for added protection.